The Dominance and Monopolies Review: Bulgaria

 ii Behavioural and structural remedies

 Remedies and interim measures are more a theoretical option in Bulgaria.
 In practice, the sole remedy regularly applied by the CPC is ordering the undertaking to end the infringement.
+However, in a recent decision,71 the CPC ordered the dominant undertaking to enter into a contract with a competitor for providing access to equipment.

 During the investigation, the CPC sends requests for information and evidence to the relevant authorities (sector regulators) or companies (e.g., clients and competitors), including the undertaking being investigated and the complainant (as the case may be).
 Any addressee is obliged to respond because the failure to cooperate (including by providing incorrect, incomplete or misleading information) may entail a fine of up to 1 per cent of its total annual turnover for the preceding financial year.
 The same fine is imposed for obstruction of an inspection.
 Persons providing information to the CPC have the right to protect their business secrets.